 Sumitriptan is one of a group of drugs, called Triptans, that can halt, or shorten the length of a Migraine.
 However, in me, overuse can lead to tolerance and so the injection has little or no effect.
 Long term overuse can also lead to ‘Medication Misuse’ triggered Migraines and/or headaches.

 Writing this blog is upsetting because it forces me to focus on the reality of the world and body I live in.
 A natural optimist, I always focus on the good rather than the bad.
 And that sucks.
 I hate that I am in pain.
-I hate that my back and neck go into spasm and my body aches like I’ve got the Flu.
-I hate being sick, except for the few minutes after vomiting, when the pressure in my head is relieved.
+Also, I hate that my back and neck go into spasm and my body aches like I’ve got the Flu.
+Being sick is something else I hate, except for the few minutes after vomiting, when the pressure in my head is relieved.
 I hate that the Migraine plays tricks on my body, I feel a bit better, move and the throbbing in my head comes back with a vengeance.
 I hate having my words come out all jumbled up, when I try to speak.